Ahmedlebshten/School-Management-System-DevOps-on-AWS-EKS-GitOps/README.md

 •  Email: [ahmedlebshtenlebshten@gmail.com]

 ⭐ Star this project if you find it useful!
-DevSecOps Pipeline - Production Ready - Fully Automated
+Production Ready - Fully Automated